-Wild fires have dominated news on the west coast this summer.
+Wildfires have dominated the news on the west coast this summer.
 Thankfully, it has been a “good” year for fires in the BWCA.
-Yet, I have been thinking about where I stand on wilderness fire management.
+Yet, I have been thinking about where I stand on wilderness wildfire management.

 The U.S. Forest Service (USFS) manages wilderness areas like the Boundary Waters.
 Generally, the USFS lets fires burn in wilderness areas.
 (Particularly for fires started from natural causes like lightning.)

-And, fires which do not threaten property or people.
+And, fires that do not threaten property or people.
 The USFS also uses controlled burn operations to contain fires as they burn naturally.

 The Pagami Creek Fire